Study claims Denmark has been misled by hyperscale data centres

-The Denmark government maintains a unique webpage promoting the country as a data centre haven with benefits for all involved and using Apple, Google, and Facebook as examples.
+The Denmark government maintains a unique webpage promoting the country as a data center haven with benefits for all involved and using Apple, Google, and Facebook as examples.

-So the question remains, is Denmark really profiting from the entry of the hyperscale data centres or is it all just hot air?
+So the question remains, is Denmark really profiting from the entry of the hyperscale data centers or is it all just hot air?